sauravsinhadev/Recomendation/README.md

     ├── login.html              # Form with focus transitions
     ├── register.html           # Advanced signup collecting demographic signals
     └── dashboard.html          # Dynamic personal recommendations grid

+⚙️ Setup and Installation
+1. Requirements
-⚙️ Setup and Installation1.
-RequirementsEnsure you have Python 3.8+ installed on your system.2.
-Install DependenciesInitialize and run the Flask instance:pip install Flask
+Ensure you have Python 3.8+ installed on your system.
+2. Install Dependencies
+Initialize and run the Flask instance: pip install Flask

-3. Running the ServerRun the application directly.
-Upon startup, the offline worker thread will automatically spin up, generate the database caches, and keep renewing recommendations every 60 seconds:python app.py
+3. Running the Server
+Run the application directly.
+Upon startup, the offline worker thread will automatically spin up, generate the database caches, and keep renewing recommendations every 60 seconds: python app.py

+The web interface will be accessible at http://localhost:5000.
+📊 System Evaluation Metrics
-The web interface will be accessible at http://localhost:5000.📊 System Evaluation MetricsWe don't guess accuracy—we measure it.
-You can evaluate the algorithm using the built-in system validator inside the application shell:# To calculate the performance index of any active user: from app import calculate_system_metrics
+We don't guess accuracy—we measure it.
+You can evaluate the algorithm using the built-in system validator inside the application shell:
+# To calculate the performance index of any active user:
+from app import calculate_system_metrics

 score = calculate_system_metrics(user_id=1, k=10)
 print(score)

+Metrics Explained
-Metrics ExplainedPrecision @ K: "Out of the $K$ items suggested, what percentage did the user actually click/like?"Recall: "Out of all items in the catalog the user would have loved, what percentage did we successfully retrieve and present?"
+Precision @ K: "Out of the  items suggested, what percentage did the user actually click/like?"
+Recall: "Out of all items in the catalog the user would have loved, what percentage did we successfully retrieve and present?"